myIR, payments and more

 If you're GST-registered and have a myIR account, you won't have paper returns mailed to you.
 We'll send you an email to let you know when your GST return is due.

 You can't get an extension of time to file a GST return, so it's important to know when your GST returns are due.

-Working out your GST explains all the calculations you need and where they go on your GST return.
-When you file your GST return in myIR or through accounting software many of these calculations are automatically done for you.
+Our Working out your GST page explains what you need and how to complete your GST return.
+When you file your GST return in myIR or through accounting software many of your calculations are done for you.

-- collected more GST then you've paid, you need to pay the balance to us by the due date.
+- Collected more GST then you paid, you need to pay the balance to us by the due date.

-You can file your GST return through accounting software directly to Inland Revenue.
+You can file your GST return directly to us through accounting software.
+The benefits of filing through accounting software include:

-- your GST return data is already pre-populated from your sales and purchases figures.
+- your GST return data is already pre-populated from your sales and purchase figures

 - you receive a real-time confirmation receipt of submission.

 If you have selected the ratio option to calculate your provisional tax, you can still prepare your GST return, but you can't submit through accounting software.
 You'll need to file your combined GST and provisional tax return (GST103) in myIR.